 Serving as the "Deacon" to Reverend Williams, this dynamic duo have teamed up to produce CDs including "The Truth" and have another live CD in the works.
 They have also appeared everywhere from the Chicago Blues Festival to the Juke Joint Festival in Clarksdale, Mississippi.

 Stone's deep faith was instrumental in his decision to produce and record "3 Faces of the Blues," under his own BlueStone Records label.
 For this labor of love, Stone brought together many of his musical partners including Love, Williams and songstress Sherry Jackson Pruitt.
 This project was recognized as 2011’s ‘Blues Album of the Year’ from American Blues News Magazine.

 Now, back in the Chicago area, Stone has come full circle.
-Currently working with Joseph 'Mojo' Morganfield and the Mannish Boyz....Charlie Love and the Silky Smooth Band, as well the Gospel-infused work with Mississippi Gabe Carter.
+Currently working with...Charlie Love and the Silky Smooth Band, and the Grand-Daughter of the Blues, Tomiko Dixon, and Gospel-infused work with Mississippi Gabe Carter.